 I am so pleased to share NEEA’s 2017 Annual Report: Progress through Partnership.
-Four years ago, NEEA’s Board created a five year (2015-2019) Business Plan based on the region's collective vision for Northwest market transformation.
-Looking back over the alliance’s 2017 accomplishments, it’s clear that this vision is becoming a reality.
+Four years ago, NEEA’s Board of Directors created a five-year (2015-2019) Business Plan based on the region's collective vision for Northwest market transformation.
+Looking back over the alliance’s 2017 accomplishments, it is clear that this vision is becoming a reality.

 Energy efficiency is critical to Montana’s energy future and that of the entire region.
 By working together to drive innovation and remove barriers to energy efficiency, Northwest utilities and energy efficiency organizations are moving us all toward a more sustainable and prosperous future.

-NEEA’s Natural Gas Collaborative works with technology developers, manufacturers, trade associations, and others to accelerate the development of efficient natural gas technologies for the benefit of Northwest consumers.
+NEEA’s Natural Gas Collaborative worked with manufacturers, technology developers, trade associations, and others to accelerate the development of efficient natural gas water heaters in 2017.

-The Residential Building Stock Assessment (RBSA) is a broad regional study that provides vital information about energy use in single-family, multi-family and manufactured homes across the Northwest.
-RBSA data supports utility staff in planning, managing and measuring efficiency programs.
+The Residential Building Stock Assessment is a broad regional study that provides vital information about energy use in single-family, multi-family and manufactured homes across the Northwest.
+Among other things, the data supports utility staff in planning, managing and measuring efficiency programs.

 Co-created energy savings are those that the region and local programs deliver above an established baseline

 1 aMW = enough energy to power about 730 Northwest homes per year